logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/notification.md

 ## Example of notification event

-The online feature store service will produce events to the provided notification topic when data ingestion is completed.
+Once properly set up the online feature store service will produce events to the provided notification topic when data ingestion is completed for records.

 Here is an example output:

 ```